For a breach of duties the main categories of criminal offence penalties under the Work Health and Safety Act 2012 (SA) (the WHS Act) are:

 - volunteers (unless they failed to comply with a duty applicable to a worker or other person in the workplace)

-- unincorporated associations (however officers or members of an unincorporated association may be prosecuted for a breach of officer's duties)
+- unincorporated associations (however officers or members of an unincorporated association may be liable for a failure to comply with a duty)

-- Ministers of the Crown and elected Council members.
+- Ministers of the Crown and an elected member of a local authority.

 The WHS Act has a number of legislative objects, including: